Aripedia/Aripedia.github.io/rstfiles/nutrition/minerals.rst

 * Over-loading the body can result in toxicity.
 * Foods rich in Phytatescan block absorption (fibre-containing whole grain products –beans, seeds, nuts and soy foods).
 * Foods rich in Oxalates can hinder absorption also (rhubarb, beets, spinach, sweet potatoes, tea, chocolate and soy products).
 * Some Vitamins and Minerals improve absorption.
-Vitamin D can assist with the absorption of Calcium and Magnesium.
+Vitamin D can assist with the absorption of Calcium and also Magnesium.
 Vitamin C can assist the absorption of Iron.